 Flavor: Fresh herbal aroma.
 Balanced, floral and buttery vegetal notes.
 Clean, fragrant aftertaste.

-Harvest: Sustainably harvested in small batches.
-Winter 2019.
+Harvest: Machine harvested in small batches.
+Winter 2022.
 Pinglin, Taiwan.

 Wenshan Baozhong Tea has a pure character, in that the Qing Xin cultivar tea leaves undergo very little processing after being harvested.
 Like all Oolongs, the basic steps of withering, oxidation, and tumble heating are involved.
 But the level of oxidation for making Baozhong Tea is relatively minimal, about 10-15%.
 Baozhong is also an unroasted type of Oolong.